Philadelphia:(267) 627-6463

 Functional rhinoplasty is a type of nasal surgery intended to improve the breathing function of the nose.
 In septorhinoplasty, the septum is corrected in addition to the outer appearance of the nose.
 A patient with a septum issue such as a deviated septum or a septal perforation may be a candidate for a septorhinoplasty to improve the breathing function of the nose.
 Depending on the nature of a patient’s anatomic issues and nasal breathing problems, the functional rhinoplasty or septorhinoplasty portion of the surgery may be eligible to be covered by medical insurance.
 Cosmetic rhinoplasty, on the other hand, is usually designed to address the external appearance of the nose alone and is typically not covered.
 Dr. Ho possesses specialized training in both cosmetic rhinoplasty and functional rhinoplasty and will work with each patient to determine which type of nasal surgery is most ideal to address their surgical goals.

-Common nasal issues that can be improved or corrected with surgery include but are not limited to:
+Common nose issues that can be improved or corrected by rhinoplasty include but are not limited to:

 The Functional Rhinoplasty Procedure